submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ### Step 5: Update `subctl` version in `shipyard`

-Update the dapper base image to pull in the latest `subctl` binary:
+Update the Dapper base image to pull in the latest `subctl` binary:

 1) In the `shipyard` project, edit `package/Dockerfile.shipyard-dapper-base` and set `SUBCTL_VERSION` to the new version.

 2) Commit the change and create a pull request with the `test-projects` label so it runs the E2E tests on the consuming projects as well.
 After the tests successfully complete, have it merged.

-### Step 6: Unpin the `shipyard` dapper base image version
+### Step 6: Unpin the `shipyard` Dapper base image version

-At this point the new product release has been successfully created however we don't want to leave each downstream project pinned to the new `shipyard` dapper base image version.
+At this point the new product release has been successfully created however we don't want to leave each downstream project pinned to the new `shipyard` Dapper base image version.
 For ongoing development we want each project to automatically pick up the latest changes to the base image.

 For each project, `admiral`, `lighthouse`, `submariner`, and `submariner-operator`: